 That is why you must not forget to be yourself during the job interview.
 If you show that you’re motivated and are great at working with a team, your potential employers might dismiss some of the Tableau interview questions that you failed to answers and ask you to join the company.

 If you’re just starting to learn Tableau and are only looking at these questions to get an idea of what the future holds – great!
 It’s better to start learning ASAP.
-This way, you’ll be able to not only give yourself some time, but also find out the essentials that are going to be needed to get that job.
+This way, you’ll be able to not only give yourself some time but also find out the essentials that are going to be needed to get that job.
 Be sure to check other tutorials and courses that might be helpful in your further career.